 This section gives names for some of the elements in the Zulip UI used in Zulip development conversations.
 In general, our goal is to minimize the set of terminology listed here by giving elements self-explanatory names.

 chevron: A small downward-facing arrow next to a message’s timestamp, offering contextual options, e.g., “Reply”, “Mute [this topic]”, or “Link to this conversation”.
 To avoid visual clutter, the chevron only appears in the web UI upon hover.

 huddle: What the codebase calls a “group direct message”.

 message editing: If the realm admin allows it, then after a user posts a message, the user has a few minutes to click “Edit” and change the content of their message.
 If they do, Zulip adds a marker such as “EDITED” at the top of the message, visible to anyone who can see the message.

 realm: What the codebase calls an “organization” in the UI.

-recipient bar: A visual indication of the context of a message or group of messages, displaying the stream and topic or private message recipient list, at the top of a group of messages.
+recipient bar: A visual indication of the context of a message or group of messages, displaying the stream and topic or direct message recipient list, at the top of a group of messages.
 A typical 1-line message to a new recipient shows to the user as three lines of content: first the recipient bar, second the sender’s name and avatar alongside the timestamp (and, on hover, the star and the chevron), and third the message content.
 The recipient bar is or contains hyperlinks to help the user narrow.

 star: Zulip allows a user to mark any message they can see, public or private, as “starred”.
 A user can easily access messages they’ve starred through the “Starred messages” link in the left sidebar, or use “is:starred” as a narrow or a search constraint.
 Whether a user has or has not starred a particular message is private; other users and realm admins don’t know whether a message has been starred, or by whom.